-The estimated tuition and fees for students starting in the fall of 2019 are $82,000 for the entire three-year program.
+The estimated tuition and fees for students starting in fall 2020 are $83,000 for the entire three-year program.
 A technology fee of $125 per semester is included in the total program fees.
 This $375 annual total is considered a 1098-T Qualified Program Expense.

 Tuition and fees are set annually by the Board of Regents of the University of Wisconsin System.
 These estimates are calculated on a five percent annual increase.

 For more details, please visit the Evening MBA Tuition and Financial Support page.